vanatteveldt/issuepositions/README.md

 # Issue Positions

-The goal of this project is to create a dataset of expressed issue positionsin Dutch and English news.
+The goal of this project is to create a dataset of expressed issue positions in Dutch news.

 An expressed issue position is a piece of text from which a reader can deduce where an actor can be placed along an issue dimension, that is, what is the preference of that actor regarding that issue?